joeax/LearnAI-DesigningandArchitectingIntelligentAgents/06-final_case/readme.md

 ## Objectives

-This culminating activity will allow you and your group to create the implementation plan for your solution based on the work you've done througout the course.
-The output of this activity is a Project Plan for the implemetation of the solution, and presentation of the artefacts from the day.
+This culminating activity will allow you and your group to create the implementation plan for your solution based on the work you've done throughout the course.
+The output of this activity is a Project Plan for the implementation of the solution, and presentation of the artefacts from the day.

 ## Case Study